In the pipeline / Now and then / Recent things / Then and now / The others

 April 26th 2019; SB34 & the Pool, Brussels

 Art Brussels Off Programme Open Studios.
-Performance of Soft thoughts and mixed feelings.
+Performance of Soft thought and mixed feelings.

 March 10th 2019; Q-02, Brussels

-Second Sunday event: Soft thoughts and mixed feelings.
+Second Sunday event: Soft thought and mixed feelings.
 Emma Lloyd plays new 60' work (small w) with viola, guitar-zither, reed organs and static and rotary speaker installation.

 January 18th 2019; SB34 & The Pool, Brussels